Netflix’s The Wave Reveals Dynamic Youth Rebellion

 By April Ann Quiñones

-the german series We Are the Wave, is more than a drama about teenagers and how they rebel.
-The series has historical roots that take a closer look at Morton Rhue’s novel The Wave, which fictionalized the story of ’60s high school gone-wrong that re-enacted the roots of Nazi Germany in those ages.
-Here goes the gist.
+Netflix’s We Are the Wave, is more than a drama about teenagers and how they rebel.
+The series has historical roots that take a closer look at Morton Rhue’s novel The Wave, which fictionalized the story of a ’60s high school.

-It wasn’t until Ron Jones published his own account of his experience a few years later regarding that the experiment that the public got to know.
+It wasn’t until Ron Jones published his own account of his experience a few years later on regarding the experiment that the public understood what they were doing.

 On the fifth day of the experiment, Mr. Jones put all the students in a rally where they awaited the announcement of their party leader on nationalized TV, which he unveiled the gimmick by playing the said footage of Hitler and the Nuremberg Rally instead.